SkylineCommunications/dataminer-docs-connectors/connector/doc/Generic_DOCSIS_CM_Collector.md

 When you click the **Apply** button, the status of the specified Key Performance Indicators (KPIs) in the CM table will be updated.

 The minimum value for the Rx and Tx thresholds cannot exceed the maximum boundary; the connector will restrict attempts to set such values.

+In the *docsis thresholds settings > upstream/downstream QAM channels* you will find the PNM threshold parameters.

+These are the available PNM parameters to be modified:
+- **Velocity Factor (VF) for Coax Cable**: Range from 0 to 1.
+- **Non-Main-Tap Energy Ratio (NMTER) Threshold**: Range from -50 to 0 dB.
+- **Post-Main-Tap to Total Energy Ratio (PostMTTER) Threshold**: Range from -50 to 0 dB.
+- **Pre-Main-Tap to Total Energy Ratio (PreMTTER) Threshold**: Range from -50 to 0 dB.

+When you click the **Apply** button, the status of the specified PNM Key  Performance Indicators (KPIs) in the CM table will be updated.

 ## Usage